 This is a cost-effective Arduino compatible development kit designed for vehicle telemetry projects based on Freematics ONE.
-As an Arduino programmable kit, it can work as, but not limited to, a vehicle telemeter device over GSM/GPRS network.
+As an Arduino programmable kit, it can work as, but not limited to, a vehicle telemeter device over GPRS.
 The kit consists of:

 Freematics ONE plugs in the OBD port of a car, gets powered from there and work as it is programmed to do, which are normally reading out vehicle data, obtaining geo-location and motion data (like G-force or orientation) and uploading all the data to a remote server in real-time.

 SIM800L has GSM location feature which provides proximate geo-location.
 The accuracy depends on number of GSM base stations in an area.
 If accurate geo-location is required, it is recommended to connect an external GPS receiver.

 Freematics ONE is literally an Arduino UNO connected with some peripherals in the form of a OBD dongle.
 A sketch has to be uploaded to get it working.
 We provide fully functioning sketches for various purposes so you can get started easily.
 After playing well with it, you can evolve your own sketch with features you need.

 Followings are the steps for compiling and uploading sketch to Freematics ONE.

 Arduino IDE can be downloaded from Arduino website.

 Download Freematics ONE Arduino library package.
 Launch Arduino IDE.
 Choose menu Sketch->Include Library->Add .ZIP Library and select the downloaded zip file.
 The library will be imported and new items will appear in the Examples menu.

 Once the sketch is loaded, click on the tab and go to config.h.
 In the case of SIM800 module, change the APN setting and server address to your own one.
 The port setting is for the UDP port used on the server for receiving data and normally should be kept default.
 In the case of ESP8266 module, change WIFI SSID and password to the actual ones.